Starmer and Reeves row back from ‘no more borrowing or taxes’ pledge

 After the exchanges, Mrs Badenoch said on social media the Prime Minister’s refusal to repeat the Chancellor’s promise showed “this is just the beginning… they are coming back for more”.

-At Prime Minister’s Questions the Tory leader called for Sir Keir to resign, pointing to a petition signed by more than 2.5 million people calling for a general election.
+At Prime Minister’s Questions the Tory leader called for Sir Keir to resign, pointing to a petition signed by around 2.8 million people calling for a general election.

-Sir Keir hit back: “She talks about a petition, we had a massive petition on July 4 in this country.
+Sir Keir hit back, saying: “She talks about a petition, we had a massive petition on July 4 in this country.
 We spent years taking our party from a party of protest to a party of government, they are hurtling in the opposite direction.”

+Later on Wednesday it was confirmed that the petition would be debated in Westminster Hall in Parliament after Christmas on January 6.
+Parliament considers all petitions that get more than 100,000 signatures for a debate.

-Mrs Badenoch described the response as “nonsense” and appeared to use the concerns of a biscuit company to aim a jibe at Deputy Prime Minister Angela Rayner.
+Mrs Badenoch described the Prime Minister’s response to the petition question as “nonsense” and appeared to use the concerns of a biscuit company to aim a jibe at Deputy Prime Minister Angela Rayner.

 She said: “Following his Budget, the head of McVitie’s has said that it has been harder to understand what the case for investment in the UK is.